XRT Native APIs¶

 The Register Read/Write operation is performed.

-) and its member functions can be used to dynamically load, monitor, and control the graphs executing on the AI Engine array.
+On Versal ACAPs with AI Engines (AIE and AIE2), the XRT graph class (xrt::graph) and its member functions can be used to dynamically load, monitor, and control graphs running on the AI Engine array.

 Graph Opening and Closing¶